 Next stop was Otto’s Trail, which takes you out on one of the rock formation you can see from Canyon Rim.
 This trail also has incredible views at the end, but the overlook is a doozy if you’re afraid of heights.
 FYI, it’s totally worth pushing yourself out of your comfort zone.

 Our last stop was Coke’s Oven, which looks like a straight line on the map but is actually pretty switchback-ey at first.
-Don’t panic, you’re not accidentally ending up on the super long trail that goes down to the bottom of the monument (I totally didn’t do that.
+Don’t panic, you’re not accidentally ending up on the super long trail that goes down to the bottom of the monument (I totally didn’t panic about that.
 TOTALLY).
 It’s also still manageable for beginners – the climb back up on your way out is short and very doable.

 Coke’s Oven was also the best trail for viewing the monument’s most plentiful wildlife, the collared lizard.
 I couldn’t get any good photos of them, but they were everywhere!
 In a cool way, not in a make-your-skin-crawl kind of way.
 And this is coming from someone with a pretty big reptile phobia.